 You can ask your surgeon:

 - about their experience and expertise

-- about risks associated with different types of surgery
+- about the risks and benefits of different types of surgery

 Your surgeon will need to take photographs of your breasts before and after reconstruction.
 This is an important record of the surgery.
 The photographs only show your chest area and won't show your face.

 Breast reconstruction options can be a lot to think about.

 - the surgery and how to find the right surgeon for your type of reconstruction